mattwaite/JOUR307-Data-Journalism/Assignments/FirstAgateAssignment/introducing_jupyter_and_agate.md

 6. Now try an average again.
 Remember what you learned in class about when you can see it and how you see it.
 7. Now create a median salary for UNL.
 8. Now go back in and add cells to document what you've done.
 For each step in the code, create a Markdown cell and describe what you've done and why in your own words.
 9. Your Jupyter notebook autosaves.
-Go through your shutdown routine and upload that .ipynb file to Blackboard.
+Go through your shutdown routine and upload that .ipynb file to Canvas.